 top of page

-Why organic?
+Why Organic?

-Our job as farmers is to cultivate the soil to maintain a high humus content with a rich amount of life.
-In this way, the plants in symbiosis with the life in the soil, can do what they are best at – providing optimal and complete nutrition in the right place at the right time.
+In this way, plants and soil organisms can do what they do best – provide optimal and complete nutrition in the right place at the right time.

 Emmer in field.jpg

-Our crops
+Our Crops

 Evje’s farm has 20 hectares of agricultural land that produces heritage grains.

-We are continually seeking to expand our knowledge base, so that we may maintain the fertility of our food soil.
-We select our crops carefully to suit organic farming techniques, promote variation, taste great, have high nutrient density and the ability to grow well in our particular conditions.
+We select our crops carefully to suit organic farming techniques, promote variation, have a great taste with high nutrient density and the ability to grow well in our particular environmental conditions.

 Research and Projects